tantantzp/MapSearch/readme.txt

 This is a web application.
+Using java to write the server and the jquery to write the client.